KAMATHAM19/RTL2GDS/Flat_Design/Readme.md

 ### 🛠️ Main Steps in Physical Design:
 1. **Floorplanning** – Decide where each block goes on the chip.
-2. **Power Planning** – Add power and ground lines to make sure all parts get power.
+2. **Power Planning** – Add power and ground lines to ensure all parts get power.
 3. **Placement** – Place all logic cells in the right positions.
 4. **Clock Tree Synthesis (CTS)** – Spread the clock signal evenly to all parts.
 5. **Routing** – Connect all components using metal wires.